skillpub/collaboration/README.md

 Text to your bot ```hello```, you'll see the answer.

 Now go to folder skill (as you remember it was created when we first time run Skillpub).
 You will see hello.py script, open it, you'll see the code, play whith it.
+Skillpub will apply changes automatically when you save file.

 That is all for Quickstart.
 Just a few poins to add:
  - Pyhton file in folder skills can be run from channel (Slack in our example)